-The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.

-Children with additional needs, defined as children who:

-- require additional assistance in order to fully participate in the kindergarten program - require a combination of services which are individually planned - have an identified specific disability or developmental delay

-The child:

-- holds a Child Disability Health Care Card, and/or

-- has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or

-- has been referred by:

-- the National Disability Insurance Scheme

-- Early Childhood Intervention Services

-- Kindergarten Field Officer

-- Maternal and Child Health nurse, or

-- is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.
+Pre-Prep as a 4-year-old from 2026.
+Children eligible for the Kindergarten Fee Subsidy A child or parent holds a Commonwealth Health Care Card, Pensioner Concession Card, Veteran's Affairs Card, or The child is identified on their birth certificate as one of a set of triplets, quadruplets or more.
+High priority children Process that could be used to verify need(s) Children with additional needs, defined as children who: • with an identified specific disability or developmental delay • who require additional assistance to fully participate in the • kindergarten program • who require a combination of services which are individually planned holds a Child Disability Health Care Card, and/or has previously been approved for Kindergarten Inclusion Support (KIS) program, and/or has been referred by: the National Disability Insurance Scheme Early Childhood Intervention Services Kindergarten Field Officer Maternal and Child Health nurse, or is assessed as having delays in 2 or more areas and is declared eligible for a second year of funded Four-Year-Old Kindergarten.